ayokunle321/StrictCryptoMap/README.md

 To execute the program, use the following command format:

-`make` to turn encrypt.c to an executable
+`make` to turn encrypt.c to an executable file

 `./encrypt -t <mappingfile> -m <encryption mode> -i <inputfile>`